OluwatosinLawal/1000-Hours-Data-Engineering/README.md

 -DataOps & DevOps Basics
 -Capstone Project that links all I have learnt.

+SQL
+I'll be learning with MySQL
+I am taking an advenced course in SQL by Maven Analytics, taught by Analytics expert, John Pauler.
+Here is the link to the course: https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/

 Thank you as you join me on this journey.